-Recently, due to the current situation against COVID 19, a third type of insomnia has been defined, the covid-somnio or coronasomnia.
+Recently, due to the current situation with respect to the COVID 19a third type of insomnia has been defined, namely covid-somnio or coronasomnia.
 The number of people suffering from insomnia has increased in times of pandemic.
 Experts accuse it of changes in our lifestyle (many hours at home lying down, reduced physical activity and reduced mobility), uncertainty, worry, stress and anxiety.

 Be that as it may, insomnia reduces our hours of sleep that are necessary to restore the functions of our body (minimum 4 hours sleep).
 However, it is surprising how the natural sleep hours throughout the population.
 There are people who need between 9 and 10 hours of sleep to be energetic and others who with just 5 hours do not have even a dark circle.

 There is a genetic component that affects both natural hours of sleep and insomnia, but they are not the only sleep characteristics associated with genetic variants.